function2/cmdchatgpt/README.md

 It provides:

  - Storage of many conversations in a SQLite database.
- - Command line use of ChatGPT
+ - Command line use of ChatGPT.
  - Syntax Highlighting using ANSI escapes for terminal.
+ - Create templates or copy a conversation.

 ![Image of a conversation's terminal output](https://github.com/function2/cmdchatgpt/raw/assets/screenshot_2023-03-18.png)